hunteke/temoa/docs/source/Documentation.rst

  * Though TEMOA is an acronym for 'Tools for Energy Model Optimization and Analysis', we generally use 'Temoa' as a proper noun, and so forgo the need for all-caps.
-Regardless, either are acceptable, persuant to the needs of the situation.
+Regardless, either are acceptable, pursuant to the needs of the situation.

  * In the mathematical notation, we use CAPITALIZATION to denote a container,